aws-samples/eks-workshop-developers/website/docs/optimizations/java/graal-vm.md

 ## Conclusion

-As you can see from the previous initialization & execution duration, the performance drastically improved from more than 12 seconds to less than a second with GraalVM native image in comparison to the initial image.
-This is a 93% reduction.
+As you can see from the previous initialization and execution duration, the performance drastically improved, from more than 12 seconds to less than a second using the GraalVM native image, compared to the initial image.
+The result is a 93% reduction in image size.